-Rottweilers: Vicious attack dog, or loyal family companion?
-There are many people who have strong opinions towards both sides of this debate, but the truth is, like every dog breed today, Rottweilers are a case by case basis, and should not be generalized into one category; aggressive or non-aggressive.
+Rottweilers: Vicious attack dog, or a loyal family companion?
+There are many people who have strong opinions towards both sides of this debate, but the truth is that as with every dog breed today, Rottweilers are individuals and need to be judged as such, and should not be generalized into one category; aggressive or non-aggressive.

 Can Your Rottweiler be both a Family Companion & Attack Dog?

-From taking down burglars to posing with infamous Los Angeles gangs, Rottweilers have been made into a vicious and aggressive breed my movies, propaganda and society.
-Every dog, animal and human have the ability to act violently without any warning.
+From taking down burglars to posing with infamous Los Angeles gangs, Rottweilers have been made into a vicious and aggressive breed my movies, propaganda, and society.
+Every dog, animal, and human has the ability to act violently without any warning.

-The Rottweiler breed are very powerful, intelligent and strong-willed,making them great defenders and loyal to their family and owners.
+The Rottweiler breed is very powerful, intelligent, and strong-willed, making these dogs great defenders and loyal to their families and owners.

-Rottweilers have a long history going back to the 1800's, from herding livestock, to law enforcement, to loyal family companions protection children.
+Rottweilers have a long history going back to the 1800s, from herding livestock to law enforcement, to loyal family companions protecting children.

 History of Rottweilers